wonderfunc/wonderfunc/README.md

 # Wonderfunc

-This user guide purpose is guiding the Wonderfunc user to use the main use cases.
+This user guide's purpose is guiding the Wonderfunc user to use the main use cases.

 ## Getting started